-Pakistan's e-Commerce industry is emerging rapidly and has the potential to strengthen country's economy by creating more job opportunities, existing ICT infrastructure is linking remote areas to mainstream, micro small and medium enterprises have unprecedented growth opportunities within and outside Pakistan through online platforms.
-Capitalizing on the efforts made by the public and private sectors so far, Pakistan now needs to step up and take measures to increase the competitiveness of local e-Commerce players, thereby enhancing their share in local and global trade.
-For this, it is crucial to develop a policy framework that primarily aims to lower the access threshold for enterprises to become part of the e-Commerce environment by ensuring consumer protection, availability of e-Payment solutions and global connectivity of goods and services providers for cross border trade.
-All these measures would lead to reduction in the cost of doing business for current and prospective e-Commerce enterprises.
-This policy framework provides a glimpse of the current status of Pakistan's e-Commerce with primary focus on (i) regulatory and facilitation framework, (ii) financial inclusion and digitization through payment infrastructure development, (iii) empowerment of youth and SMEs through e-Commerce, (iv) taxation issues, (v) consumer protection in the digital environment, (vi) ICT sector and telecom services in Pakistan (vii) logistics (viii) Data protection and investment and (ix) Global connectivity and Multilateral negotiations.
+Pakistan's e-commerce industry is emerging rapidly and has the potential to strengthen country's economy by creating more job opportunities, linking remote areas to mainstream, development of small and medium enterprises and finally enhancing exports through online platforms.
+Capitalizing on the efforts made by the public and private sectors so far, Pakistan now needs to step up and take measures to increase the competitiveness of local e-commerce players, thereby enhancing their share in local and global trade.
+For this, it is crucial to develop a policy framework that primarily aims to lower the access threshold for enterprises to become part of the e-commerce environment by ensuring consumer protection, enhancing role of financial sector in optimizing growth and realization of the revenue generating potential in the medium and long run.
+All these measures would lead to reduction in the cost of doing business for current and prospective e-commerce enterprises.
+This policy framework provides a glimpse of the current status of Pakistan's e-commerce with primary focus on(i)regulatory and facilitation framework, (ii) Financial inclusion and digitization through payment infrastructure,(iii)empowerment of youth and SMEs through e commerce, (iv) taxation issues, (v)consumer protection in the digital environment, (vi) ICT Infrastructure and Telecom Services in Pakistan, (vii) issues relating to logistics and e commerce(vii)data ownership/sovereignty and data localization.

-Key stakeholders identified in this policy framework are e-Commerce business enterprises including the innovative digital industries, freelancer service providers, financial institutions, revenue authorities, regulatory bodies, entities concerned with local/crossborder logistics, various associations of SMEs and the consumers.
-For operational matters which are cross cutting in nature and deal with issues pertaining to many different domains, a National e-Commerce Council will be constituted.
-The Council would work as a single window for policy implementation and review to facilitate e-Commerce players.
-While reflecting on the current issues being faced in each of the above-mentioned nine areas, this policy framework discusses the views and concerns of all stakeholders and makes recommendations based on them.
-The recommendations in the policy framework have been proposed with the objective of providing an enabling environment to the private sector, enhanced employment opportunities to youth, women entrepreneurs including SMEs, while allowing the government to regulate e-Commerce sector for the benefit of the public at large.
-The proposed policy framework tends to facilitate freelance service providers, existing e-Commerce businesses and encourage entities involved in traditional commerce to venture into e-Commerce, thereby improving prospects of productivity, generation of new employment opportunities and enhanced levels of consumer protection.
+Key stakeholders identified in this policy framework are e-commerce business enterprises including the innovative digital industries, free lancer service providers financial institutions, revenue authorities, regulatory bodies, entities concerned with local/crossborder logistics and the consumers.
+For operational matters which are cross cutting in nature and deals with issues pertaining many different domains, a National E Commerce Council will be constituted.
+The Council would work as a single window for policy implementation and review to facilitate E-Commerce players.
+While reflecting on the current issues being faced in each of the above-mentioned eight areas, this policy framework discusses the views and concerns of all stakeholders and makes recommendations based on them.
+The recommendations in the policy framework have been proposed with the objective of providing an enabling environment to the private sector, enhanced employment opportunities to youth, women entrepreneurs including SMEs, while allowing the government to regulate e-commerce sector for the benefit of the public at large.
+The proposed policy framework tend to facilitate freelance service providers, existing e-commerce businesses and also encourage entities involved in traditional commerce to venture into e-commerce, thereby improving prospects of productivity, generation of new employment opportunities and enhanced levels of consumer protection.